-The Northeast Ohio Master of Fine Arts (NEOMFA) in Creative Writing is a unique, consortial graduate program whose mission is to educate, inspire, and support promising creative writers.
+The Northeast Ohio Master of Fine Arts (NEOMFA) is a unique, consortial graduate program that offers a terminal degree in Creative Writing.
+Our mission is to educate and inspire promising creative writers, while giving them the time and opportunity to develop their writing in a challenging and supportive environment.
 Located in the industrial Midwest, a rapidly changing and evolving part of the country, rich with history, imagery and stories, we seek to help our students connect with this context artistically in whatever manner enhances their growth as writers and readers.

 Students are given time to write, opportunity to read widely in and out of class, and a chance to engage with a lively community of writers.
 Students take intensive workshops, classes on writing craft and theory, and traditional literature classes with the goal of gaining skill as writers and an understanding of the place of their own work within literary history and traditions.